wmde/wikibase-release-pipeline/docs/operating/migration-guides/wbs-7-to-8.md

    WBS 8 automatically uses the existing database, media, Query Service, QuickStatements, and certificate data.

-6. Once the services show `healthy` and you have confirmed that Wikibase Suite—including any customizations or installed extensions—works as expected, you can safely delete the old `wikibase-release-pipeline` directory to avoid future confusion:
+6. Once the services show `healthy` and you have confirmed that WBS—including any customizations or installed extensions—works as expected, you can safely delete the old `wikibase-release-pipeline` directory to avoid future confusion:

    ```sh
    cd ..